gelatinouscactus/firely_sync/README.md

 TODO:
-flesh out the details of the simulation
+flesh out the details of the simulation\n\t
-      - add algorithm details for the synchronization update readme to reflect all of those details figure out a design path and short term goals basically everything, except the minimal PyQt research/learning I have done
+      - add algorithm details for the synchronization\n update readme to reflect all of those details\n figure out a design path and short term goals\n basically everything, except the minimal PyQt research/learning I have done

+learn how to format readme to make it actually readable